-- "Acquired Issuer" has the meaning given to it under the heading "Investment Guidelines and Operating Policies of the Trust Investment Guidelines". - "Advance Notice Provision" has the meaning given to it under the heading "Declaration of Trust and Description of Trust Units Nomination of Trustees". - "Affiliate" has the meaning ascribed thereto in National Instrument 45-106 Prospectus Exemptions. - "Aggregate Assets" means, as of any date, the total assets of the Trust, excluding goodwill and future income tax assets, determined on a consolidated basis and in accordance with GAAP, and giving effect to Proportionate Consolidation Adjustments as adjusted as and to the extent applicable, for any adjustments which correspond to those made in accordance with the Declaration of Trust (other than fair value adjustments reflecting an increase or decrease in the fair value of investment properties and the effect on future income taxes (also referred to as deferred income taxes) of such adjustment). - "AIF" means this Annual Information Form. - "Arrangement" means and refers to the arrangement pursuant to Section 182 of the OBCA set forth in the Plan of Arrangement as supplemented, modified or amended, and not to any particular article, section, or other portion of the Arrangement Agreement. - "Arrangement Agreement" means the arrangement agreement dated October 18, 2019, among the Trust, the General Partner, FCR LP, Newco and the Company, pursuant to which such parties implemented the Arrangement. - "Board" means the Board of Trustees of the Trust, as the same is constituted from time to time. - "Business Day" means any day of the year, other than a Saturday, Sunday or any day on which Schedule I Canadian chartered banks are closed for business in Toronto, Ontario. - "CCAA" has the meaning given to it under the heading "Trustees, Officers and Senior Management". - "Class A LP Unit" means a unit of interest in FCR LP designated as a Class A LP Unit and having the rights and attributes described in the FCR LP Agreement with respect thereto. - "Closing" means the completion of the Arrangement pursuant to the Plan of Arrangement. - "Closing Market Price" has the meaning given to it under the heading "Declaration of Trust and Description of Trust Units Redemption Right". - "Common Shares" means common shares in the capital of the Company. - "Company" means First Capital Realty Inc. - "Computershare" means Computershare Trust Company of Canada. - "DBRS" has the meaning given to it under the heading "Organizational Structure Credit Ratings". - "Declaration of Trust" has the meaning given to it under the heading "Organizational Structure". - "Deferred Income Plan" means any trust governed by a RRSP, a RRIF, a DPSP, a RDSP, a TFSA or a RESP, each as defined in the Tax Act. - "Distribution Date" means, in respect of a Distribution Period, a Business Day on or about the fifteenth (15th) day of the immediately following month or such date as may be determined from time to time by the Trustees.
+"Acquired Issuer" has the meaning given to it under the heading "Investment Guidelines and Operating Policies of the Trust - Investment Guidelines".

+"Advance Notice Provision" has the meaning given to it under the heading "Declaration of Trust and Description of Trust Units - Nomination of Trustees".

+"Affiliate" has the meaning ascribed thereto in National Instrument 45-106 - Prospectus Exemptions.

+"Aggregate Assets" means, as of any date, the total assets of the Trust, excluding goodwill and future income tax assets, determined on a consolidated basis and in accordance with GAAP, and giving effect to Proportionate Consolidation Adjustments as adjusted as and to the extent applicable, for any adjustments which correspond to those made in accordance with the Declaration of Trust (other than fair value adjustments reflecting an increase or decrease in the fair value of investment properties and the effect on future income taxes (also referred to as deferred income taxes) of such adjustment).

+"AIF" means this Annual Information Form.

+"Arrangement" means and refers to the arrangement pursuant to Section 182 of the OBCA set forth in the Plan of Arrangement as supplemented, modified or amended, and not to any particular article, section, or other portion of the Arrangement Agreement.

+"Arrangement Agreement" means the arrangement agreement dated October 18, 2019, among the Trust, the General Partner, FCR LP, Newco and the Company, pursuant to which such parties implemented the Arrangement.

+"Board" means the Board of Trustees of the Trust, as the same is constituted from time to time.

+"Business Day" means any day of the year, other than a Saturday, Sunday or any day on which Schedule I Canadian chartered banks are closed for business in Toronto, Ontario.

+"Class A LP Unit" means a unit of interest in FCR LP designated as a Class A LP Unit and having the rights and attributes described in the FCR LP Agreement with respect thereto.

+"Closing" means the completion of the Arrangement pursuant to the Plan of Arrangement.

+"Closing Market Price" has the meaning given to it under the heading "Declaration of Trust and Description of Trust Units - Redemption Right".

+"Company" means First Capital Realty Inc.

+"Computershare" means Computershare Trust Company of Canada.

+"DBRS" has the meaning given to it under the heading "Organizational Structure - Credit Ratings".

+"Declaration of Trust" has the meaning given to it under the heading "Organizational Structure".

+"Deferred Income Plan" means any trust governed by a RRSP, a RRIF, a DPSP, a RDSP, a TFSA or a RESP, each as defined in the Tax Act.

+"Distribution Date" means, in respect of a Distribution Period, a Business Day on or about the fifteenth (15th) day of the immediately following month or such date as may be determined from time to time by the Trustees.